Today's Saturday • 10 mins read

 2. Time Is A Precious Resource

-So, guard your time well — it is one thing you cannot replace.
-Do not say yes to commitments you cannot sustain; do not let people and apps distract you; do not keep busy at the cost of spending valuable time with those you love.
+So, guard your time well; it is one thing you cannot replace.
+Do not say yes to commitments you cannot sustain; do not let people and apps distract you; do not keep busy for the sake of looking busy.

 3. Be Present In The Moment

-Donald J. Robertson, in his splendid book Stoicism and the Art of Happiness, suggests:
+This is how you can practice Stoic mindfulness, as Donald J. Robertson suggests in his book Stoicism and the Art of Happiness:

 4. Show Gratefulness For What Is